Star Wars: TIE Fighter

-Star Wars: TIE Fighter is a 1994 Star Wars space flight simulator and space combat video game, a sequel in the Star Wars: X-Wing series.
+Star Wars: TIE Fighter is a space combat simulator published in 1994 for MS-DOS and Classic Mac OS as the follow-up to Star Wars: X-Wing.
 It places the player in the role of an Imperial starfighter pilot during events that occur between The Empire Strikes Back and Return of the Jedi.

 The game was produced by Lawrence Holland and Edward Kilham's Totally Games studio.
 Based on X-Wings game engine, TIE Fighter supports Gouraud shading and adds gameplay features and craft not available in X-Wing.
 TIE Fighter was updated and re-released several times, and it was a critical success.
 It is considered by some critics to be among the greatest video games of all time.

 Plot

 The game's plot begins soon after the Empire's victory on Hoth in The Empire Strikes Back.
 As with X-Wing, the player's character is unnamed in the game; however, an included novella and Prima Publishing's strategy guide name the character Maarek Stele and provide a background narrative.
 In addition to fighting Rebel Alliance forces, the player fights pirates, combatants in a civil war, and traitorous Imperial forces.
 The original game ends with the player preventing a coup against Emperor Palpatine and being personally rewarded during a large ceremony.
 Subsequent expansions focus on Grand Admiral Thrawn's efforts to stop an Imperial traitor; the final mission of the second expansion concludes just before the climactic battle at the end of Return of the Jedi.
 Though playing on the side of the Star Wars saga's villain, the game presents Imperial forces as maintainers of peace and order in a tumultuous galaxy, which was reinforced as the player character mostly serves under the tactical genius Thrawn rather than the terrifying Darth Vader.

 The storyline is divided across thirteen tours of duty (seven in the original game and three in each of the expansion packs), each of which has four to eight missions.
 Although some of the tours can be played out of order, individual missions within each battle are played linearly.
 Mission briefings and debriefings, cutscenes, and in-flight communication advance the story.